SebastianSedzik/playwright-decorators/README.md

 ```

 #### Options
-- `reason` (optional) - reason of marking as "fixme".
+- `reason` (optional) - the reason for marking as "fixme".
 Will be displayed in the test report.

 ### Mark test or suite as "slow": `@slow(reason?: string)`